smvargas/es2019hw5/README.md

 # es2019hw5
-repo for hmwk 5
+is a repo for hmwk 5
-adding a line
+Test: adding a line
-This is a line from RStudio
+Test: This is a line from RStudio
-For hw5 I copied a repo from https://github.com/datasciencedojo/IntroDataVisualizationWithRAndGgplot2.git
+Comment: For hw5 I copied a repo from https://github.com/datasciencedojo/IntroDataVisualizationWithRAndGgplot2.git